Page top

 UKCA (United Kingdom Conformity Assessed)

 As the UK exited the EU, this is a compulsory rules came into effect on January 1, 2021, to replace the EU CE mark as a mark of conformity to show compliance with applicable UK laws and regulations.
-Products to be placed on the market in Great Britain (England, Scotland, and Wales) are required to be assessed for conformity and marked.
 Immediately after exiting from the EU, the products covered, technical requirements, conformity assessment process, and standards are almost same to the CE mark based on the European Union (Withdrawal) Act 2018.

 EAC (Eurasian Conformity)